Donald Trump Jr's Twitter Feud With Jimmy Kimmel

 Donnie Junior ranted about Saturday Night Live and Lorne Michaels.
 He also griped about Michelle Obama praising Weinstein, four years before it was announced Weinstein Company had fired him over sexual misconduct accusations.

-But the biggest celebrity to receive criticism from Junior was none other than late-night Talk Show host Jimmy Kimmel.
+But the biggest celebrity to receive criticism from Junior was none other than late-night talk show host Jimmy Kimmel.
 “Excellent point Mr. President!
-You should quit that boring job - I'll let you have my show ALL to yourself #MAGA,” tweeted Kimmel to Donald Senior, after one of Seniors typical “I’m being treated poorly” winefest tweets.
+You should quit that boring job - I’ll let you have my show ALL to yourself #MAGA,” tweeted Kimmel to Donald Senior, after one of Senior’s typical “I’m being treated poorly” whinefest tweets.

-"You mean that big story from the failing, liberal, one-sided @nytimes?
+“You mean that big story from the failing, liberal, one-sided @nytimes?
 I think it is disgusting,” responded Kimmel, in a response that undoubtedly further enraged Junior.
-(Kimmel, after all, criticized Weinstein—Junior, I’m sure, was hoping for silence.)
+(Kimmel, after all, criticized Weinstein — Junior, I’m sure, was hoping for silence.)

 Donald Trump Junior responded: